apiato/apiato/docs/_docs/miscellaneous/contribution.md

-# Contributing to APIATO's Documentation:
+# Contributing to APIATO's Documentation

-The documentation is generated using (Jekyll)[https://jekyllrb.com/] and it lives in the `/docs` folder.
+The documentation is generated using [Jekyll](https://jekyllrb.com/) and it lives in the `/docs` folder.

 ### To run the docs locally: